East Slavic name: Grammar

-The surnames which are not grammatically adjectives (Zhuk, Gogol, Barchuk, Kupala etc.) declines in cases and numbers as the corresponding common noun.
-The exclusion is when a woman has a surname which is grammatically a noun of masculine gender; in such case, the surname is not declined.
+The surnames which are not grammatically adjectives (Zhuk, Gogol, Barchuk, Kupala etc.) decline according to case and number as the corresponding common noun.
+The exception is when a woman has a surname which is grammatically a noun of masculine gender; in such case, the surname is not declined.
 For example, Ivan and Anna Zhuk in dative case ("to whom?") would be: Ивану Жуку (Ivanu Zhuku), but Анне Жук (Anne Zhuk).

 Family names are generally inherited from one's parents.
-As in English, on marriage, women usually adopt the surname of the husband; the opposite, when the husband adopt the maiden surname of his wife, very rarely occurs.
-Rarely, both spouses keep their pre-marriage family names.
-The fourth, very rare but still legal way is the taking a double surname; for example, in marriage of Ivanov (he) and Petrovskaya (she), the spouses may adopt the family name Ivanov-Petrovsky and Ivanova-Petrovskaya, correspondingly.
+As in English, women usually adopt the surname of the husband upon marriage; the opposite, when the husband adopts the maiden surname of his wife, occurs very seldom.
+Occasionally, both spouses keep their pre-marriage family names.
+A fourth option, very rare but still legal, is to take on a double surname; for example, in a given marriage between Ivanov (he) and Petrovskaya (she), the spouses may adopt the family names Ivanov-Petrovsky and Ivanova-Petrovskaya, respectively.